I. Tuition Waiver for Children of Disabled New Hampshire Veterans Program

-2.2.2 is totally and permanently disabled from such service-connected disability as determined by the Department on the service member’s Summary of Benefits Letter or through other appropriate documentation, and;
+2.2.2 is totally and permanently disabled from such service-connected disability as determined by the U.S. Department of Veterans Affairs on the service member’s Summary of Benefits Letter or through other appropriate documentation, and;

 2.2.3 was domiciled in New Hampshire at the time they entered military service or when they received their 100% disability determination, and;

 2.2.4 is currently a resident of New Hampshire [effective June 17, 2022 - OR was a resident of New Hampshire at the time of their death].

 2.3 “Child” or “Student” refers to a biological, adopted, or stepchild from marriage of a totally and permanently disabled New Hampshire veteran who meets the university system's residency requirements and is under the age of 27.
 In the case of a stepchild, the parents must be married at the time of application and remain so during the entire time of eligibility.

 2.4 “University System of New Hampshire (USNH)” refers to the state’s public four-year institutions of postsecondary education: Granite State College (GSC), Plymouth State University (PSU), Keene State College (KSC), and the University of New Hampshire (UNH).

 2.5 “Eligible program” is a USNH academic program leading to the award of an undergraduate certificate, associate degree, or first bachelor’s degree that is approved to receive Title IV federal financial aid.

 2.6 “Tuition waiver” is a form of gift aid that represents the difference between all other gift aid and the tuition charged to a New Hampshire resident enrolled at a USNH institution in an eligible program.